All Pakistan Muttahidda Students Organization: 3rd day of exhibition

-Karachi University and Youth Politics
+Karachi University and youth politics

 Karachi University has been the hub of student political activity for many decades.
-"Student politics were born with the formation of Islami Jamiat Talba (IJT) and the Democratic Students' Federation (DSF) in 1948."
+According to The News International, "Student politics were born with the formation of Islami Jamiat Talba (IJT) and the Democratic Students' Federation (DSF) in 1948."
 Since then, numerous student political groups have emerged throughout the country representing different races, ethnicities, cultures, and ideologies.

-"In the first few decades of Pakistan's existence, student politics was a symbol of the students' socio-political awareness."
-But change was quick and drastic, especially in the 1980s and 1990s.
+"In the first few decades of Pakistan's existence, student politics was a symbol of the students' socio-political awareness"; however, change was quick and drastic, especially in the 1980s and 1990s.
 "Karachi University, like its host city, has always been a melting pot for students from all over the country.
 Its grounds have seen the spirited expression of various socio-political schools of thought, the gradual desensitisation of students after the military takeover of 1979 as well as the violent military crackdown on the APMSO-PSF conflict in 1993 that was followed by the indefinite deployment of Rangers on campus."
 In April 1984 General Zia Ul-Haq imposed a ban on all student organizations throughout the country, which prohibited the "formation and continuance" of student unions and stipulated a punishment of violators of the regulation by rigorous imprisonment up to five years, by a fine, or by both.

 Although political parties still exist on campus, authorities deny their presence.
 Because of the constant rise in violence, the number of student political activists has dropped tremendously.
 Today parents "fearfully raise their children to mind their own business, study to build careers, not ideologies and lead safe, peaceful lives in sheltered cocoons.
 While student attendance may be full at academic, entertainment, or sports events organized by these parties, for any other events, students hesitate."

 Despite constant condemnation by university administration, media and even the general student body, these parties maintain that they still have a role to play in society.
 Some students attribute this intolerance to the intolerance of university authorities for students' expressions against injustice.

 In charge of APMSO's KU wing, adds to the case for political restoration of students, "We propose the restoration of a student union that has equal participation from all students.
 What we want is a students' parliament accommodating all the students in a peaceful, free environment."

 According to the APMSO's KU Organizer, the alleged party workers had in fact nothing to do with APMSO, and that there have been numerous cases of students belonging to certain ethnic groups using the APMSO name to get out of attending classes.
 He insisted that his party strongly condemns students' missing classes for any reason.
 However, he does agree that security threats are indeed an issue and that the party has in the past requested the administration to provide security to some workers threatened by rival parties persisting to destroy the peace of the university.